Skip to main content

 • Engagement events (play, % watched, duration)

-What happens if the viewer doesn’t have an Eloqua cookie or fill out a Turnstile form?
+What happens if the viewer doesn’t have an Eloqua cookie or fill out a Wistia Form?

-If the viewer can’t be identified, meaning no Eloqua cookie exists and no Turnstile submission occurs, the view remains anonymous in Eloqua until that person is identified through another tracked interaction.
+If the viewer can’t be identified, meaning no Eloqua cookie exists and no Wistia Form submission occurs, the view remains anonymous in Eloqua until that person is identified through another tracked interaction.

-Can viewers be identified through both cookies and Turnstile forms?
+Can viewers be identified through both cookies and Wistia Forms?

 Yes, but only one method applies at a time:

-• If an Eloqua cookie is present, Wistia uses it to identify the viewer and suppresses the Turnstile form.
+• If an Eloqua cookie is present, Wistia uses it to identify the viewer and suppresses the Wistia Form.

-• If no cookie exists, the Turnstile form is used as a fallback to identify the viewer by email.
+• If no cookie exists, the Wistia Form is used as a fallback to identify the viewer by email.

 Will Wistia create new Eloqua contacts if the email doesn’t exist?